 4.1 Working Methodology

 The PPSAI WG began its deliberations on 3 December 2013.
-It decided to continue its work primarily through weekly conference calls, in addition to e-mail exchanges on its mailing list, with further discussions taking place at ICANN Public Meetings when scheduled.
+It decided to conduct its work primarily through weekly conference calls, in addition to e-mail exchanges on its mailing list, with further discussions taking place at ICANN Public Meetings when scheduled.
 All the WG’s meetings are documented on its wiki workspace, including its mailing list, draft documents, background materials and input received from ICANN’s SO/ACs and the GNSO’s Stakeholder Groups and Constituencies.
+As of 17 November 2015, the WG has held 76 meetings, not including its open community sessions at ICANN Public Meetings.

 The WG also prepared a Work Plan, which was reviewed and updated on a regular basis.
 In order to facilitate its work, the WG decided to use a template to tabulate all input received in response to its request for Constituency and Stakeholder Group statements, input from other ICANN SOs and ACs, and individual WG members’ responses (either on their own behalf or as representatives of their respective groups) to a survey that was conducted among the WG concerning each of the WG’s Charter questions.

-The WG scheduled community sessions at each ICANN Public Meeting that took place after its formation, at which it presented its preliminary findings and/or conclusions to the broader ICANN community for discussion and feedback.
+The WG scheduled community sessions at each ICANN Public Meeting that took place after its formation, at which it presented its preliminary findings, open issues and/or conclusions to the broader ICANN community for discussion and feedback.
 The WG was also selected by the GNSO Council to be the first WG to participate in the GNSO Council’s pilot project to facilitate effective WG consensus-building in FY2015.
 This took the form of a full-day face-to-face (in-person as well as with remote participants) meeting at the ICANN Public Meeting in Los Angeles in October 2014, facilitated by a community facilitator with expertise on the topic.
-In preparing this Final Report, the WG conducted a further face-to-face meeting (including remote participation for WG members who could not attend the session in person).
+In preparing this Final Report, the WG was again selected by the GNSO Council to conduct a further face-to-face meeting (including remote participation for WG members who could not attend the session in person).
 This took place at the ICANN Public Meeting in Dublin in October 2015.

-The WG received well over 11,000 individual submissions directly to the Public Comment Forum that was opened for its Initial Report in May 2015.
-This included an online petition that was signed by over 10,000 persons.
-Over 150 individual responses were also received to an online template containing all its preliminary recommendations and open questions that the WG had posted for feedback.
+The WG received well over 11,000 individual submissions (many based on an online template circulated by a group of concerned persons) directly to the Public Comment Forum that was opened for its Initial Report in May 2015.
+This included an online petition that was signed by over 10,000 persons, many of whom also submitted additional comments.
+Over 150 individual responses were also received to an online template published by the WG and containing all its preliminary recommendations and open questions that the WG had posted for feedback.
 In order to ensure a fair and thorough review of the volume of input, the WG used a uniform Public Comment Review Tool template, divided into four different parts to take into account all the comments received.
 In addition, the WG formed four Sub Teams to consider more specifically the feedback received on all the open issues the WG had not reached consensus on in its Initial Report, as well as to review all general comments received on the topic of privacy and proxy service provider accreditation.
 Each Sub Team had its own collaborative online workspace where all its working drafts were uploaded, and all Sub Team calls were recorded and transcribed.

 4.2 Members of the Working Group